kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 The [YAML template](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-webhook.yml.tpl) used by the script may also be used to deploy the webhooks and associated objects manually (with appropriate substitutions for the parameters)

+### Configuration of GMSAs and Windows cluster nodes in Active Directory
+Before pods in Kubernetes can be configured to use GMSAs, the following configuration steps are necessary in Active Directory:
+1. The desired GMSAs need to be provisioned in Active Directory as described [here](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_Step1)
+2. Windows worker nodes need to be configured in Active Directory to access the secret credentials associated with a GMSA as described [here](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#to-add-member-hosts-using-the-set-adserviceaccount-cmdlet)

 ### Configuration and usage of GMSAs in pods
-This section covers the set of steps necessary for configuring individual GMSA credentials and using them in pods.
-These include:
+This section covers the set of steps necessary for configuring individual GMSA credential specs in Kubernetes and using them in pods.
+The steps include:
 1. Creating GMSA credential spec resources.
 2. Creating cluster roles to allow service accounts to use specific GMSA credential spec resources.
 3. Binding roles to specific service accounts to allow them to use the desired GMSA credential spec resources.
 4. Configuring pods with a service account authorized to use the desired GMSA credential specs.

-#### Create GMSA credspec resources
+#### Create GMSA credential spec resources
 With the GMSACredentialSpec CRD installed, custom resources containing GMSA credential specs can be configured.
 The GMSA credential spec does not contain secret or sensitive data.
 It is information that a container runtime can use to describe the desired GMSA of a container to Windows.
 GMSA credential specs can be generated in YAML format with a utility [PowerShell script](https://github.com/kubernetes-sigs/windows-gmsa/tree/master/scripts/GenerateCredentialSpecResource.ps1).

 Following are the steps for generating a GMSA credential spec YAML manually in JSON format and then converting it: